-Nick Hubbard is a social practice artist and designer making work at the intersections of the physical & the virtual, the found & the fabricated, the contemporary & the historical.
+Dark Materials is a social practice artist and designer making work at the intersections of the physical & the virtual, the found & the fabricated, the contemporary & the historical.
 This takes many forms including solo performance, interactive installations, 360º video, and virtual reality experiences.
 His work has become increasingly concerned with promoting the lessons of history to citizens of the present, and how this can be achieved through new media.
 He is based out of Brooklyn, NY.

 He was a core member of the Artistic Direction Committee for Puppet Festival ®Evolution, the 2013 National Puppetry Festival, and the Artistic Director of Puppet-o-Rama, the 2010 Northwest Regional Puppet Festival.
 He served as the President of the Board of Trustees of the Puppeteers of America from 2012-2013.
 In 2011 he co-founded the Fussy Cloud Puppet Slam, for which he helped secure three grants from the Puppet Slam Network.
-Nick co-produced seven slams with Fussy Cloud.
-Teaching experience includes shadow puppetry and theater classes and workshops in the Seattle area for Arts Corps, Seattle Public Theater, Powerful Schools, Seattle Art Museum, and Experience Music Project.
+Dark Materials co-produced seven slams with Fussy Cloud.
+Teaching artist experience includes shadow puppetry and theater classes and workshops in the Seattle area for Arts Corps, Seattle Public Theater, Powerful Schools, Seattle Art Museum, and Experience Music Project, as well as local New York history tours and workshops through the Brooklyn Historical Society.
 Areas of expertise include Augusto Boal’s Theater of the Oppressed and Anti-Racism, with training from the Mandala Center, the People’s Institute, and Seattle Repertory Theater.